Linux kernel: vulnerability allows information disclosure - Breaking Latest News

 Version history of this security alert

-This is the 10th version of this IT security notice for Linux kernels.
+This is the 6th version of this IT security notice for Linux kernels.
 As further updates are announced, this text will be updated.
-You can understand the changes made using the following version history.
+You can read about changes or additions in this version history.

 04/19/2023 – Added new updates from SUSE